#1 - Recycle

 Keep recycling loose in your recycling bin.
 Do not place papers/newspapers in paper or plastic bags.
 The papers may not get dumped out of the bag during sorting and the entire bag may be sorted as trash.
 Keeping everything loose in your recycling bin is the best way to go.

-Also, do not add receipts to your recycle bin.
+Do not put receipts in your recycling bin.
 They contain BPA, a chemical linked to adverse health effects at high rates of exposure.
 If you don’t need a receipt, tell your cashier you’ll skip the slip!
-Here’s more information from the EPA: https://tinyurl.com/BPABackground
+Learn more about BPA in receipt paper on the EPA website.

 If you still use blue bins, consider using two for paper recycling.
 Put loose paper in the bottom bin and cover it with a second bin containing heavier recyclables.
 The stacking system helps reduce neighborhood litter.